doctordns/PowerShellCookbook/readme.md

 - Chapter 12 - Managing Azure
 - Chapter 13 - Using Desired State Configuration

-Each chapter has a separate folder in thei repo, and inside each chapter there is a **Readme.MD** file that describes the recipes in the chapter.
+Each chapter has a separate folder in their repo, and inside each chapter there is a **Readme.MD** file that describes the recipes in the chapter.